<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Your retirement assets may consist of several retirement accounts: IRAs, 401(k)s, taxable accounts, and others.

-So, what is the most efficient way to take your retirement income after leaving your company?
+So, what is the most efficient way to take your retirement income after leaving your company in your city, your state?

 You may want to consider meeting your income needs in retirement by first drawing down taxable accounts rather than tax-deferred accounts.